 Linux Mint is a great ‘default’ distro for new Linux users, as it comes with a lot of the software you’ll need when switching from Mac or Windows, such as LibreOffice, the favoured productivity suite of Linux users.
 It also has better support for proprietary media formats, allowing you to play videos, DVDs and MP3 music files out of the box.

 You can download three main starter flavours of Mint 19, each of which uses a different desktop environment, the top-most layer of the interface allowing you to change elements such as the appearance of windows and menus.
 Cinnamon is currently the most popular, but you can also choose the more basic MATE, or Xfce.

 All these desktop environments offer a good deal of customisation options, so feel free to download a few and boot as Live CD prior to installing to see which works best.

 Arch Linux or Antergos are sterling Linux options

 If you’re willing to try a slightly less user-friendly distro, Arch Linux is one of the most popular choices around.
-Arch allows you to customise your build using the terminal to download and install packages, and it’s particularly handy for developers and those with older machines who may not want unnecessary packages taking up space.
+Arch allows you to customize your build using the terminal to download and install packages, and it’s particularly handy for developers and those with older machines who may not want unnecessary packages taking up space.

 Of course, this used to be the way all Linux distros were set up, but there are now much more user-friendly methods available.
 There’s even such a version of Arch Linux, named Antergos (pictured above).
 Antergos comes with more drivers, more applications and a load of desktop environments to let you change the look of the system.
 Its aim is to hold your hand and get you up and running with all the basics right from the initial install, but it’s still Arch Linux underneath.